SolaceLabs/cf-pubsubplus-deployment/README.md

 workspace/solace-pubsub-2.6.0.pivotal
 ~~~~

-The Solace Pivotal Tile file is a zip file from which we can extract the required BOSH releases.
+The Solace Tanzu Tile file is a zip file from which we can extract the required BOSH releases.

 ~~~~
 cd workspace